Bus and Tag

 Bus and Tag is an IBM standard for a computer peripheral interface, and was commonly used to connect their mainframe computers to peripheral devices such as line printers, disk storage, magnetic tape drives and IBM 3270 display controllers.
-The technology uses two (Note: Three for a channel with the Two-byte Interface feature.) sets of thick, multi-connector copper cables, one (Note: Two for a channel with the Interface feature.) set, carrying data, called the bus, and the other set, carrying control information, called the tag.
+The technology uses two or three sets of thick, multi-connector copper cables, one or two sets, carrying data, called the bus, and the other set, carrying control information, called the tag.